sunaku/tork/README.md

 -------------

 test-loop looks for a configuration file named `.test-loop` in the current working directory.
-This configuration file is a normal Ruby file whose last statement yields a hash that may optionally contain the following entries:
+This configuration file is a normal Ruby file which can modify the `$test_loop_config` hash containing default values for the following configuration parameters:

 * `:overhead_file_globs` is an array of file globbing patterns that describe a set of Ruby scripts that are loaded into the main Ruby process as overhead.